bettygordon932/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to first write clear, understandable code that works correctly, and only then optimize if profiling indicates a specific bottleneck.

+# 2023-12-09
+- "Premature optimization is the root of all evil" - Donald Knuth.

+As a programmer, it's easy to get caught up in trying to optimize your code before it's even necessary.
+However, this can often lead to overcomplicated and difficult-to-maintain code.
+It's better to write clean, simple code first and only optimize when you have identified performance bottlenecks through profiling.